"Why Quiet Hour" Video Transcript

 It offers people something they value but are missing:

-· More than 4,000 public comments showed that what 80% of people want to do in parks is relax in nature.
+· More than four thousand public comments show that what eighty percent of people want to do in parks is relax in nature.

-· But of 30 organizations, more than 300 guided outdoor programs, zero focus on promoting mental health. relaxing in nature or stress reduction.
+· But, of thirty random organizations' more than 300 guided outdoor programs, zero focus on these things.

 What is Quiet Hour?